ErmannoF00/Embedded_SNN/README.md

-# Embedded SNN for BCI Gesture Recognition
+# Embedded SNN for EEG Classification

-An embedded-friendly Spiking Neural Network (SNN) pipeline for EEG-based gesture classification using BCI data from OpenBCI.
+An embedded-friendly Spiking Neural Network (SNN) pipeline for EEG-based data classification using BCI data from OpenBCI.
 This project uses **NEST simulator** for model simulation and a **C++ inference engine** for deployment on embedded hardware, such as Cortex M4.

 ## 📁 Project Structure
 ```